MiltonDenysDesafios/Teste_2_UI_Demo/README.md

 # Pre-Condition

-1-Java language must be installed in the PC
+1-Java language must be installed

 2-Must have an IDE of preference to run the test